PilzDE/pilz_robots/prbt_hardware_support/test/acceptance_tests/acceptancetest_stop1.md

   1. The robot starts properly and is moveable via Rviz.
   2. The robot cannot be moved.
   3. A "Click" indicates the reenabling of the drives.
 The robot can be moved.
-  4. Upon the release of the button the robot stops smoothly.
+  4. Upon the release of the button the robot stops smoothly without any errors on the console.

 ## 2. Starting without acknowledge button beeing pressed
 ### Test Sequence